 Depending on you previous experience with childbirth and homebirth, and the information that was discussed during the consult, the initial prenatal visit can easily take about an hour to an hour and a half.
 During this visit, we will review and sign some forms and consents, review your information in ClientCare, and perform a physical exam.
 Blood work and other tests may be done if indicated.
 And of course, we will listen to baby’s heart rate.

 Each prenatal visit is focused on assessing how you are doing during the pregnancy but also to prepare you for a homebirth.
 We talk about healthy nutrition and supplements, exercises and family adjustments.

-NOB labs - During your first appointment, we will draw some blood unless this was recently done by another provider.
-We draw the blood in the office as a convenience to our client but send the specimens out to lab company.
-Ultrasounds are also referred out.
-Financial information
+NOB labs - To ensure that you have a healthy pregnancy, some baseline blood work will be done during your initial visit.
+We draw the blood in the office as a convenience to our clients but send the specimens out to our lab company.
+Ultrasounds are referred out.

-Because of the nature of homebirth, when you establish care with a homebirth midwife, you are buying your “spot” instead of “billing for services”.
-We ask that you pay a deposit toward the global fee (fees for mom) at each visit and the remaining balance in full by 36 weeks in order for us to attend a birth.
+Because of the nature of homebirth, when you establish care with a homebirth midwife, you are buying your “spot” instead of “getting billed for services”.
+We ask that you pay a deposit at each visit and the remaining balance in full by 36 weeks in order for us to attend a birth.
 Charges for baby and other items/services will be billed after you deliver and are due upon receipt.